SorerBOT/ytd/README.md

 * Fault tolerance: playlist downloads don't pause after a single video crashed.
 They skip it.
 * It handles both HLS manifests and raw MP4 files.
 * Maximises parallelism (within YouTube rate-limit constraints).
+* Adding Cookies exported from your browser.
+Only use Cookies from a burner account, and on your own machine.
+They are passed to my client and to yt-dlp, and might cause harm to the Google account associated with them).

 ## Dependencies:
 * yt-dlp - can be downloaded with most package managers.